AntonioBerna/sudoku-solver/docs/index.md

 ### Classic way

-If you want to try my code I must first clone the repository using the command:
+If you want to try my code you need to clone the repository using the command:

 ```
 git clone https://github.com/AntonioBerna/sudoku-solver.git